12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 🛡 Safety

-Copenhagen, Dublin, and Stockholm are generally very safe.
-Watch pickpockets in Temple Bar, Grafton Street, and on crowded trams — phone in zipped pocket.
+Copenhagen, Stockholm, Dublin, and London are generally very safe.
+Watch pickpockets in Temple Bar, Grafton Street, Gamla Stan, and on crowded trams — phone in zipped pocket.
 Normal big-city awareness.

 🚶 Walking Distances